-- Be familiar with the job description and responsibilities; prepare questions you might ask or be asked during the interview.
+- Be familiar with the job description and responsibilities.
+Prepare questions to ask during the interview.

 - Provide specific information related to your unique skill set.

-- Be prepared to discuss the positive experiences of your previous employment.
-Every employment experience has value,
+- Be prepared to discuss positive experiences of previous employment.

-- Be ready to share examples of your work.
+- Be prepared to share examples of your work.

 - Dress appropriately for the job.
-Choose formal business or business casual clothing in neutral colors.
-Be sure that clothing is clean, neatly pressed and free from stains.
-Be well-groomed, wear clean shoes, and use little to no perfume.
+Formal business or business casual is recommended.
+Choose neutral- color clothing that is clean, neatly pressed, and free of stains.
+Be well groomed, wear clean shoes, and wear little or no perfume.

-- Remember that positive body language is essential: have a firm handshake, smile, maintain eye contact, have correct posture, lean forward in your chair, and keep both feet on the floor.
+- Convey positive body language; this is essential.
+Have a firm handshake.
+Smile.
+Maintain eye contact.
+Demonstrate correct posture.
+Lean forward in your chair.
+Keep both feet on the floor.

 - Recruit a friend or family member and practice your answers aloud.

-- Use the STAR method to help organize your thoughts: Situation, Task, Action, Results.
+- Use the STAR method to help you organize your thoughts: situation, task, action, results.

-- Build in a pause, practice relaxation by listening carefully to the question, pause to formulate a response, then reply.
+- Practice being relaxed.
+This will help you to listen carefully to the questions, pause to formulate your responses, then reply.
 Refrain from rushing to answer; this could cause undue stress.

-- Be prepared to ask specific questions about the position, the responsibilities, and the company.
+- Be prepared to ask the interviewer specific questions about the position, responsibilities, work environment, and the company.